Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Is Malwarebytes VPN better than NordVPN?

-Malwarebytes Privacy VPN may be suitable for basic browsing and streaming needs, but it isn’t ideal for gamers or users with high security and privacy requirements due to potential latency issues and logging policies.
+Malwarebytes is solid, but it's not better than NordVPN.
+Malwarebytes is suitable for basic browsing and streaming needs, but it isn’t ideal for gamers or users with high security and privacy requirements due to potential latency issues and logging policies.

 In comparison, NordVPN offers more features, compatibility with a wider range of devices, a larger server network, an independently audited no-logs policy, and stronger privacy measures.
 If enhanced privacy and faster speed are your goals, NordVPN is the better move.